2023 Best Criminal Justice & Corrections Bachelor's Degree Schools in South Carolina

 Read full report on Criminal Justice & Corrections at Anderson University South Carolina

-With a ranking of #6, Strayer University - South Carolina did quite well on this year’s best schools for criminal justice and corrections students working on their bachelor’s degree.
-Located in the small city of Greenville, Strayer University - South Carolina is a private for-profit college with a small student population.
+Strayer University - South Carolina came in at #6 in this year’s edition of the Best Criminal Justice & Corrections Bachelor’s Degree Schools in South Carolina ranking.
+Located in the small city of Greenville, Strayer University - South Carolina is a private for-profit school with a small student population.

 The average amount in student loans that criminal justice majors at Strayer University - South Carolina take out while working on their Bachelor's Degree is $47,839.

 University of South Carolina - Upstate did quite well in this year’s ranking of the best places for criminal justice and corrections students to get a bachelor’s degree.
 It came in at #7 on the list.
-USC Upstate is a medium-sized public school located in the medium-sized suburb of Spartanburg.
+USC Upstate is a moderately-sized public school located in the midsize suburb of Spartanburg.

 After completing their Bachelor's Degree, criminal justice graduates from USC Upstate carry an average student debtload of $31,416.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $191.